The Best Online Bachelor’s Degrees in Social Work: 2023

 Earning your bachelor’s degree in social work online makes it easier to balance school with work and life responsibilities.
 Look inside top online BSW programs and see what it takes to get in, succeed, and graduate.

 Timon Kaple, Ph.D., is a full-time writer and researcher.
 His work focuses on sociolinguistics, small-group folklore, the anthropology of sound, higher education, and student support services.
 He has experience as an ethnographer and enjoys conducting fieldwork and archival research.

 Social workers today offer a variety of counseling services and care for children, families, individuals, elderly populations, and the mentally ill.
 Your first step toward a career in this field is to earn a bachelor of social work degree.
 Below we include a vetted list of some of the top BSW programs today.
-We picked these schools due to the quality of education they offer, but also because they’re accredited and affordable programs in a flexible online format.
-We’ve spotlighted three high-quality programs below to help get you started on your school search.
-See which schools and social work programs stand out in 2020.
+We picked these schools due to the quality of education they offer, but also because they are accredited and affordable programs in a flexible online format.
+We’ve spotlighted high-quality programs below to help get you started on your school search.
+See which schools and social work programs stand out in 2023.